wp-plugins/plugin-organizer/readme.txt

 A. The mu-plugins folder contains "Must Use" plugins that are loaded before regular plugins.
 The mu is not related to WordPress MU.
 This was added to regular WordPress in 3.0 I believe.
 I only placed this one class in the MU folder because I wanted to have my plugin run as a normal plugin so it could be disabled if needed.

+Q. In what instance would this plugin be useful?

+A.
+  Example 1: If you have a large number of plugins and don't want them all to load for every page you can disable the unneeded plugins for each individual page.
+Or you can globally disable them and enable them for each post or page you will need them on.
+  Example 2: If you have plugins that conflict with eachother then you can disable the plugins that are conflicting for each indivdual post or page.

 == Screenshots ==

 1. Plugin admin page example.